InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/02-ioc/container-resolver.rst

 Resolving Parameterized Factory Functions
 -----------------------------------------

-In case if it is required to create more than one instance of dependency or decision to create dependency can be done when app is executed one should use a parameterized factory function.
-Next component ``A`` depends on component ``B`` but gets this dependency right before its usage having transferred to the factory function parameter values required to create component ``B``.
+Using an auto-generated factory is also applicable in case if there are strongly-typed parameters in the resolution function.
+Next example shows that component ``A`` depends on component ``B`` but gets this dependency right before its usage having passed to the factory function parameter values required to create component ``B``.

 .. code-block:: csharp
    :emphasize-lines: 5,12